the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ## 🎤 "Agent evals are your most precious IP."

-This line was dropped on center stage at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), igniting a loud murmur in the crowd.
+This line was dropped on center stage at this year's [LangChain Interrupt conference](https://interrupt.langchain.com), sparking the loudest murmur in the crowd I'd heard that day.

-After a solid first morning covering agent architectures and conceptualizing the Agent Engineer™️ as an emergent role, the entire afternoon was dedicated to instilling, no, indoctrinating the following idea into everyone's brains:
+After an insightful first morning of talks and keynotes covering agent architectures and conceptualizing the Agent Engineer™️ as an emergent role, the entire afternoon was dedicated to instilling -- no, _shamelessly indoctrinating_ -- the following idea into everyone's brains:

 #### You NEED to do evals, and you NEED to do them well.

-This was something we all kind of knew—but didn’t really _feel in our bones_ until that moment.”
+This was something a lot of us kind of knew, but didn’t really _feel in our bones_ until that moment.

-And I think it's because, frankly, evals seem _hard_, at least to do well.
+And I think it's because, frankly, evals seem kind of _hard_, at least to do well.

+And also, why not just focus on building out the shiny new features we were promised we could prioritize after successfully releasing Beta, features we _know_ our users will love?

-But... are evals really as critical as everyone seems to be insisting?
+Yet, the post-conference chatter over drinks seemed to center around the same question: are evals really as critical as everyone seems to be insisting?

-## The hard truth: Anyone can build an AI agent.
+## 💥 The hard truth: Anyone can build an AI agent.

-Indeed, there are a wealth of resources, learning content, and open source tooling to help you stand up your own agent surprisingly fast.
+Indeed, there are a wealth of resources, learning materials, and open source tooling to help anyone with an internet connection and a smoot of curiosity to stand up their very own agent -- and do it astonishingly fast!

-#### But it's a _lot_ harder to build a **good agent**.
+#### But it's a _lot_ harder to build a **Good Agent™**.

 Well, what is a good agent?

-Is it magic?
+Is it _magic_?

-No. It's hard work.
+No.
+It's **hard work**.

-And I'm here to echo the idea that a lot of hard work is in your evals.
+And I want to echo the idea that a lot of the hard work _is_ manifest in your evals.

+When I say evals, I mean a dedicated pipeline that provides your agent with example user queries (or other supported inputs), and scores the agent responses / general behavior.

-Sure, it's possible to rely on subjective evaluation to ensure your agent is performing well, but this requires either a dedicated team reviewing agent output on a weekly basis, or a gift of really, really strong intuition.
+I mean, sure -- it's _possible_ to crank out a decent agent based solely on subjective evaluation, gut instincts, and pure vibes, but unless you have a designated team of human annotators reviewing agent output on a weekly basis, this likely won't keep you afloat for too long.

-## 🌅 The good news: YOU can build a good agent!
+## 🌅 The good news: YOU can build a Good Agent™!

 I'm not here to say evals are easy.

-But I do think it's easy to get confused in all of the commotion surrounding them.
+In fact, they're arguably the most difficult component of AI Engineering, which is already a premier technical challenges of our time.

+Between the daily articles, the LinkedIn posts, and all of the hype, buzz, and commotion, it's easy to feel lost in the noise, confused about how to do evals right, or what evals even _are_.

-However, I'm excited to discuss a formulation that has helped me in my day-to-day, and just might help you as well.
+Fear not, however, as I'm excited to share a formulation that has helped me in my day-to-day, and just might give you some clarity around evals as well.

 ## 🕵️ Case study: The `bugtriager` agent

 Imagine you’ve just shipped an AI agent that helps triage bug reports.
-It lives in Slack, reads messages from engineers and QA testers, and responds with diagnostic suggestions — maybe even proposed fixes or links to logs.
+It lives in Slack, reads messages from engineers and QA testers, and responds with diagnostic suggestions — maybe with proposed fixes, or even a button you can press to open a corresponding PR.

 You’ve designed it, architected it, tested it in dev and staging.

-Maybe it parses stack traces, queries logs, or hits internal APIs.
+Maybe it parses stack traces, queries logs, and hits internal APIs as you knew it could.
 Maybe it’s even starting to sound helpful.

 But now your team is asking:

 <blockquote style="font-style: normal;">
-"How do we know it <em>works</em>?"
+"How do we know it <em>really works</em>?"
 </blockquote>

 And a more unsettling voice creeps in from your own head:

 <blockquote style="font-style: normal;">
-  "Wait... how do <em>I</em> know it works??"
+  "Wait... how do <em>I</em> know it really works??"
 </blockquote>

 You’ve seen a few promising replies, and a couple weird ones.
-You’ve read the logs.
+You’ve read the logs and monitored the dashboards.
 But you need more than anecdotes.

-You need a structured view.
+You need a structured, clear view.

-That’s where the 3T Framework comes in:
-Text, Tools, and Truth.
-A lens to evaluate not just whether your agent said something plausible — but whether it understood the user, used the right tools, and aligned with the truth of the system.
+A lens to evaluate not just whether your agent said something plausible — but whether it provided **correct information** to the user, used the **right tools**, and aligned with the **truth of the system**.

+You need **evals**, and they need to capture this structured, clear view with simplicity, capability, and success.

 ## 3️⃣ The 3 T's of Good Evals: Text, Tools, and Truth

 ### 📄 T1: Text

-The big deal about AI agents is that they are a natural language interface between the user and the code.
+The big deal about AI agents is that they are a **natural language interface** between the user and the code driving your product.

 The user asks it to do a thing, and it does that thing.

-Sometimes that thing is a simple text answer, without even talking about tools, actions, or anything really fancy.
+Sometimes that thing is a simple text answer, without even talking about tools, actions, or anything too fancy.

 In our `bugtriager` example, let's say you have the following conversation with the agent: